G6KlayWang/ResumePersonalization/README.md

 ```
 Finally, we have 3675 data entries in sections

-We train the model with 4 epochs and a learning rate of 2e-4
+We trained the model with 2, 3 and 4 epochs respectively and a learning rate of 2e-4 and achieved a loss of 0.067300 at the end.
+The finetuning took around 1 hour on one A800 GPU.

-## Evaluation
+## Inference and Evaluation

+We found out the the 4 epochs finetuning version has the best performance in terms of extracting and improving the content for each section in the resume.

 ## Future Work